-In 2020, the 3rd party solutions available to small and mid-sized merchants for optimizing their logistics and fulfillment workflows are as accessible and affordable as they’ve ever been.
-As advancements in technology are coupled with the introduction of new service models by providers within the logistics realm, merchants are finding that, with the right partner and the right data, they are able to outsource their fulfillment operations and achieve 1-2-day order delivery speeds very cost effectively.
-This represents a massive advantage in today’s competitive landscape, especially as customer expectations for faster and cheaper delivery grow more demanding.
+As advancements in technology are coupled with the introduction of new service models by providers within the logistics realm, merchants are finding that, with the right partner and the right data, they are able to outsource order fulfillment to achieve 1 to 2-day delivery cost effectively.
+This represents a massive advantage in today’s competitive landscape, especially as customer expectations for faster and cheaper shipping grow more demanding.
 The most promising new model for businesses looking to grow their 1 to 2-day delivery footprint is on demand warehousing, which allows merchants to aggregate their inventory with other SMB’s to negotiate top-tier pricing and SLA’s through a distributed 3PL network.

-Ultimately, capturing this data will enable merchants to lower their transportation and inventory carry costs to improve profitability while simultaneously driving higher customer satisfaction through the provision of faster and cheaper delivery options.
+Ultimately, leveraging this data will enable merchants to lower their transportation and inventory carry costs to improve profitability while simultaneously driving higher customer satisfaction with faster and cheaper delivery options.
 It will also help merchants determine which 3rd party provider can offer the most effective service for their unique product set and customer base.

-The Geographical Locations of Customers: As opposed to brick-and-mortar storefronts that require a customer’s physical presence, the rise of e-commerce has enabled buyers to effortlessly search for and purchase items online from virtually any brand in the country, continent, or even world.
+Geographic Customer Distribution: As opposed to brick-and-mortar storefronts that require a customer’s physical presence, the rise of ecommerce has enabled buyers to effortlessly search for and purchase items online from virtually anywhere.
 For merchants, this means that many of the traditional barriers associated with gaining broad market exposure have been eliminated.
-However, e-commerce has also added new challenges for merchants, such as that of having to quickly deliver goods to customers that are spread across the globe.
-As e-commerce merchants increasingly recognize that their sales are coming from customers in numerous regions, many are transitioning towards fulfillment structures that offer a distributed warehouse network.
+However, ecommerce has also added new challenges for merchants, such as that of having to quickly deliver goods to customers that are spread across the globe.
+As ecommerce merchants increasingly recognize that their sales are coming from customers in numerous regions, many are transitioning towards fulfillment structures that offer a distributed warehouse network.
 This allows them to store portions of inventory in multiple locations.
 However, in order to leverage this type of network effectively, merchants must know where the bulk of their customers are located so that they know exactly where to place their inventory.
 In practice, this type of strategic analysis can enable merchants to rely on just three warehouses to reach their entire U.S. customer base in 1-2 days through standard ground shipping options.
 And with numerous 3PL and 4PL providers that offer distributed warehouse networks, knowing where their customers are located enables merchants to shop for the network that gives them the best coverage.

-The Type & Size of Orders Submitted by Customers: When it comes to selecting the transportation methods used to deliver orders, there are several elements to focus on.
+Order Size and Transit Mode: When it comes to selecting the transportation methods used to deliver orders, there are several elements to focus on.
 For instance, if merchants are selling to other businesses (particularly retailers and wholesalers), goods are typically bought in bulk.
 But for individual consumers, products are commonly bought as single units.
 Ergo, if merchants are selling to both businesses and consumers, they’ll likely need to leverage multiple transportation methods, including small parcel delivery services for customer orders all as well as LTL and FTL freight options for wholesale orders.
 Getting a handle on the range of order types and volumes that will occur is very important because different carriers (i.e. UPS, DHL, or FedEx) offer different rates depending on the size of the shipment and who the end recipient is (i.e. a business or consumer).
 For this reason, identifying the type of delivery options needed and the frequency with which each type is needed will help merchants select the best carrier(s) to service their business.